African All Stars Transfer News & Rumours: Tottenham waiting to sign AC Milan's Kessie for free

 The 22-year-old moved to Stamford Bridge on a five-year deal in August 2020 but he spent last season on loan at Porto.

-The Serie A club face competition from Eintracht Frankfurt and Everton who indicated interest in signing the Senegalese descent.
+The Serie A club face competition from Eintracht Frankfurt and Everton who indicated interest in signing the French U21 player of Senegalese descent.

 Editors' Picks